 Through NHLBI’s Trans-Omics for Precision Medicine (TOPMed) program, researchers will use data from studies focused on heart, lung, blood, and sleep disorders to better predict, prevent, diagnose, and treat blood disorders based on a patient’s unique genes, environment, and molecular signatures.
 Learn more about NHLBI precision medicine activities.

 The Cure Sickle Cell Initiative is a NHLBI-led collaborative research effort to develop genetic therapies for patients who have sickle cell disease.
-The goal is to have these genetic therapies ready to safely use in clinical research within five to 10 years.
+The goal is to have these genetic therapies ready to safely use in clinical research.
 The Initiative is patient-focused, and it will bring together researchers, industry, patients, providers, advocacy groups, and others as it supports research, education, and community engagement activities.

 While most U.S. children with sickle cell disease survive to adulthood, the transition from pediatric to adult care is often challenging.
 By funding the Sickle Cell Disease Implementation Consortium, we are working to understand current barriers to care, test interventions to overcome those barriers, and develop a new sickle cell disease registry.

 More than 75 percent of infants with sickle cell disease are born in sub-Saharan Africa.
 By funding the Sickle Cell Disease in Sub-Saharan Africa Collaborative Consortium and associated Data Coordinating Center, we are building the regional capabilities to research sickle cell disease and monitor patients in Africa.
 These efforts may ultimately improve treatment and care for Americans who have sickle cell disease.

 The NHLBI started the Recipient Epidemiology and Donor Evaluation Study (REDS) program in 1989 to protect the Nation's blood supply from threats, improve the benefits of transfusions, and reduce the risks of transfusions.
 REDS is the largest multi-center research program of its kind in the United States, and after 30 years, it is entering a new, important phase that aims to evaluate and improve the safety and effectiveness of transfusion therapies with attention not only to adults but also to understudied populations, including newborns and children.